jshint/node-jshint/README.md

 If there is a .jshintignore file in the current working directory, then any directories or files will be skipped over.

-Note: Pattern matching uses fnmatch, with the FNM_PATHNAME & FNM_CASEFOLD [flags](https://github.com/isaacs/node-glob/blob/master/README.md).
+Note: Pattern matching uses minimatch, with the nocase [option](https://github.com/isaacs/minimatch).
 When there is no match, it performs a left side match (when no forward slashes present and path is a directory).

 ## Installing dependencies for development